Thank you for sending your enquiry! One of our team members will contact you shortly.

 - The role of XG5000 in programming, commissioning, and maintenance.

-- Overview of XGT and XGB PLC families and typical use cases.
+- An overview of the XGT and XGB PLC families and their typical applications.

-- Navigating the XG5000 interface, project tree, and main tools.
+- Navigating the XG5000 interface, project tree, and core tools.

 Creating and Managing Projects

-- Creating a new project and selecting the correct CPU.
+- Setting up a new project and selecting the appropriate CPU.

-- Using comments, symbols, and naming conventions for maintainability.
+- Utilising comments, symbols, and naming conventions to enhance maintainability.

 Hardware Configuration and Addressing

-- Configuring CPU and I/O modules in the project.
+- Configuring the CPU and I/O modules within the project.

 Communication Setup and Online Connection